chezyio/SC3010/README.md

 #### Non-Executable Memory

 -   Attackers inject malicious code into memory and attempts to jump to it
--   We can configure writable memoruy region to be non-executable and thus preventing malicious code from being executed
+-   We can configure writable memory region to be non-executable and thus preventing malicious code from being executed
 -   System methods
     -   Linux uses ExecShield
     -   Winows uses Data Execution Prevention (DEP)